josephsl/wintenApps/readme.md

 This refers to Voice access feature introduced in Windows 11 22H2.

 * NVDA will announce microphone status when toggling microphone from Voice access interface.

-## Weather

-* Tabs such as "forecast" and "maps" are recognized as proper tabs (patch by Derek Riemer).

 [1]: https://www.nvaccess.org/addonStore/legacy?file=wintenApps